Candid Mack, TX

 Co-Chair

-Mary is a rising sophomore in high school who, from a young age has been extremely passionate about the technological aspect of STEM.
+Mary is a rising junior in high school who, from a young age has been extremely passionate about the technological aspect of STEM.
 She was first introduced to computer programming in a middle school computer science elective, where she was one of the only three girls in a class of twenty-plus students.
 However, thanks to an inspiring teacher that introduced her to the vast world of computer science, she absolutely fell in love with STEM and all things that have to do with coding!
 Today, Mary is currently proficient in a surplus of programming languages including Python, C, C++, Javascript, HTML, CSS, etc, and is working on various research projects using a few of those languages.
 In the future, she intends on going into the field of Computer Science (specifically Artificial Intelligence), and would love nothing more than to make an impact on the world we live in!

 In regards to her extracurriculars, Mary is an active member of her school’s STEM Club, Robotics Team, Speech and Debate Team, and Student Council (where she serves in a delegate position).
 She is also an avid writer and has works that have earned a few Scholastic Regional awards.
 Finally, Mary is extremely honored to be on the Youth Advisory Board of the National Girls Collaborative Project, and can’t wait to encourage more girls around the world to explore various fields in STEM!